gcruzgar/UKsurvey/README.md

 ### Mapping Survey to Census

+The categories and definitions used to describe households differ between survey and census data.
+This means it a remapping of data is needed in order to compare between both sources, as well as to use programmes initially made for census inputs.

+The first step is to
     hhtype_map = {
         1: 0, 2: 0, 3: 0, # single occ
         4: 3, 5: 3, # single parent